BEST POSITION TO POOP IN WHEN CONSTIPATED | 5 WAYS TO USE IT

 - Push your rectum slowly for 30 seconds

-If you suffer from severe constipation and you feel the stool is not moving at all then, you will have to stay longer on the toilet bowl.
+If you suffer from severe constipation and you feel the stool is not moving at all, then you will have to stay longer on the toilet bowl.

-How to use the Semi-Squat position without a footstool:
+The Semi-Squat position without a footstool:

 - Turn your back towards the toilet seat.

 - Place your bottom on the toilet seat.

 - Keep your knees higher than your hips.